tmpITK/OptimizationResultProcessing/README.md

 # OptimizationResultProcessing

-Needed a script to process results of Optimization.
+Needed a script to process results of optimization.
 Mainly for multi objective algorithms.

 Developed with inspyred algos.

-Made for personal use.
+Made for personal use mainly.